manouraa/HR-Analytics/README.md

          c) Non-binary = 84 (8.74 %)
          d) Prefer Not to Say = 16 (1.66%)

-         thus, maximum employees are Females.
+         thus, the maximum employees are Females.

          ### Ethnicity